 Adnan Esmail: Co-founder focused on operations and go-to-market

 The company is headquartered in San Francisco.
 Its flagship product, pi-zero (written as π0), is a generalist robot policy model trained to handle tasks requiring physical dexterity.
 The model was launched in October 2024 and open-sourced in February 2025, a move that positioned Physical Intelligence as both a commercial enterprise and a contributor to the open robotics research ecosystem.
+In April 2025, the company introduced π0.5, an upgraded vision-language-action model built for open-world generalization.
+It followed with π0.6 in November 2025, which added reinforcement learning from real-world experience, and π0.7 in April 2026, a steerable model built for stronger generalization.

 Ownership structure